Bitta alipes

-The matador bug, Anisoscelis alipes, is a species of leaf-footed bug in the family Coreidae.
+The matador bug, Bitta alipes, is a species of leaf-footed bug in the family Coreidae.
 It has been observed in Costa Rica, Colombia, Panama, Ecuador, Venezuela, and Mexico.
 It was first described by French entomologist Félix Édouard Guérin-Méneville in 1833.
-Anisoscelis flavolineatus, previously considered a distinct species, is currently considered a synonym of A. alipes.
+Anisoscelis flavolineatus, previously considered a distinct species, is currently considered a synonym of B. alipes.

 The large colourful flags on the legs are not used in reproductive competition, but appears to have an aposematic anti-predator function with birds.
+The animals accumulate cyanogens from their host plants, chiefly cyanogenic Passiflora plants, making them unpalatable or even lethally toxic to vertebrate predators.